And Justice for All (1979)

 Arthur Kirkland: No!
 Down!
 I'd prefer to go down!

-Ralph Agee: [trying to explain why he was arrested] See what happened was it was time to come down on a nigger.
-It's like smoking, they've got to have a nigger every 20 minutes.
+Ralph Agee: Uh-uh.
+No, sir.
+Uh-uh.
+No. See, see what happened here is, it was time to come down on a nigger.
+Mr. Kirkland, you know, it's - it's - it's like smoking.
+They've got to have a nigger every twenty minutes.

 Sam Kirkland: They're still your parents.